ymanshur/simplebank/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Changes

-List the key changes made:
+List the key changes and a brief description proposed made:

 - **New features:**
 - **Bug fixes:**